-Given the existing EU policy framework and the broader political will to work on MSP, as expressed at UfM level for the MED, there is a shared interest in either setting-up a group of Med MSP experts or enhancing the WestMed Community of Practice (CoP) on MSP.
+Given the existing EU policy framework and the broader political will to work on MSP, as expressed at UfM level for the MED, there was a shared interest in setting-up a group of Med MSP experts or enhancing the WestMed Community of Practice (CoP) on MSP.
 This has been identified as the, a new immediate/ short-term priority action for the implementation of the UfM Ministerial on the Sustainable Blue Economy.
+Therefore, in the context of the existing EU policy framework and the broader political will to advance the MSP process in the Mediterranean, UfMS and WestMed Initiative have supported the establishment of an enlarged Mediterranean MSP Community of Practice (MED-MSP-CoP).
+A voluntary expert group from EU and non-EU countries working on MSP in the Mediterranean, with main objective to establish a permanent communication and dialogue across borders between experts on MSP (i.e. planners, technical experts, researchers), and to exchange knowledge and relevant experiences in the region, so as to reach a shared perspective on topics of common interest on MSP and enhance the cooperation between the north and the south of the Mediterranean.

-WestMED MSP Community of Practice
+MED-MSP-Community of Practice

-On January 26th, 2023, CINEA and DG MARE officially launched a Mediterranean MSP Community of Practice during a kick-off meeting in Brussels where the experts discussed the structure and the action plan for the next year.
+On January 26th, 2023, CINEA and DG MARE officially launched the Mediterranean MSP Community of Practice (MED-MSP-CoP) during a kick-off meeting in Brussels where the experts discussed the structure and the action plan for the next year.
 The main objective of the MED-MSP-CoP is to establish a permanent communication and dialogue across borders between experts on MSP (i.e. planners, technical experts, researchers), and to exchange knowledge and relevant experiences in the region, so as to reach a shared perspective on topics of common interest on MSP and enhance the cooperation between the north and the south of the Mediterranean.
+The MED-MSP-CoP support MSP and MSP-related processes by examining useful practices and tools, and being a place for exchanges to develop common language and suggesting coherent and harmonized approaches for using MSP as an enabler to a more sustainable blue economy and to improve protection of the marine environment.